usdos-cgfs/work-order/docs/2023MigrationPlanning/SchemaUpdates.md

 WorkOrder:
 RequestorOffice -> ConfigRequestOrg

+ConfigRequestOrg:
+Add PreferredEmail field

+ConfigServiceTypes:
 HasTemplate?
 Replace with has UID

-ConfigRequestOrg:
-Add PreferredEmail field
+Do we need internal status?

+Action:
+do we still need Request lookup?

+Assignment:
+do we still need Request lookup?
+PipelineStage is now a LookUp (maybe we should flatten it instead?)